 Since Aristotle’s Nicomachean Ethics can be said to address the question of the good as it pertains to a private person, and the Rhetoric is Aristotle’s teaching for a public person intent on persuasion, the Politics (literally meaning ‘things pertaining to the polis‘) can be said to represent a middle ground.
 Accordingly, politics occupies the space between private and public man.
 This space is highlighted in the tension between the city and man in Plato’s Republic.
-The lens which we experience politics through is the city, as Aristotle claims in the opening lines of Book I of the Politics:
+The lens through which we experience politics is the city, as Aristotle declares in the opening lines of Book I of the Politics:

 “Since we see that every city is some kind of association, and every association is organized for the sake of some good (since everything everyone does is for the sake of something seeming to be good), it is clear that all associations aim at something good, and that the one that is most sovereign and encompasses all the others aims at the most sovereign of the goods.
 And this is the one called the city, the political association” (1252A 1-6).